Gruftikus/lltool/README.md

 The section used by the execution script is defined by a section name in squared brackets (like the section in the script).

-The last option might be the filename (if not defined, stdin is used).
+The last option might be the filename.
+If no filename is given, stdin is used, in this case, reading can be stopped with `@end`.

     lltool flag1 flag2 ... [section] filename.mpb